 Erected by Frontier Military Historic Byway (Kansas Byways).

 Location.
 37° 50.576′ N, 94° 42.346′ W. Marker is in Fort Scott, Kansas, in Bourbon County.
 Marker is at the intersection of Old Fort Boulevard and Main Street, in the median on Old Fort Boulevard.
+Marker is adjacent to Skubitz Plaza.
 Touch for map.
-Marker is adjacent to Skubitz Plaza.
 Marker is in this post office area: Fort Scott KS 66701, United States of America.
+Touch for directions.